 How membrane bioreactor works?

 A membrane bioreactor MBR utilizes a bioreactor in which microbes remove organic material, nitrogen, and suspended solids.
-Membranes are designed to absorb and separate biomass and suspended solids (TSS) from the water.
+Membranes are designed to absorb and separate biomass and suspended solids for the purposes of TSS water treatment.
 Both of these processing steps can be made to run in succession with a reuse of some of the divided sludge to the bioreactor.
 Membrane bioreactors are now the preferred wastewater treatment process for municipal and industrial applications.